rapidsai/raft/README.md

 conda install -c rapidsai libraft-headers libraft-nn libraft-distance pyraft
 ```

-After installing raft, you can add `find_package(raft COMPONENTS nn, distance)` to begin using it in your CUDA/C++ build.
+After installing raft, you can add `find_package(raft COMPONENTS nn distance)` to begin using it in your CUDA/C++ build.
 Note that the `COMPONENTS` are optional and will depend on the packages installed.

 ### CPM